martincohen/Punity/README.md

 A tiny game engine with zero dependencies in C that I made for myself to make tiny games.
 It's great for game jams.
 It is also my kōhai course in simplicity and a tribute to my senpai and friend [rxi](https://twitter.com/x_rxi).

 - Two files: `punity.c`, `punity.h` all ready for you to start working. (maybe also grab `build.bat` when you're at it)
-- Approx. 1500 lines of C code.
+- Approx. 1900 lines of C code.
 - No dependencies.
 - Produces a single executable with all resources baked to it.
 - Images in PNG, JPG, PSD, TGA, GIF, BMP, HDR, PIC, PNM when used with `stb_image`. (see **Integration** below)
 - Sounds in OGG when used with `stb_vorbis`. (see **Integration** below)
 - Drawing bitmaps, texts and standard primitives all in software, this is *feature*, shut up!
+- Deferred drawing through draw lists.
 - Sounds, fonts and bitmap API available.

 ## Speed